kaizengrowth/decent-api/README.md

 available [here](http://knexjs.org/) and the documentation for `Objection.js` is available [here](http://vincit.github.io/objection.js/).

-All alterations to the schema and seeding should be handles through `knex` migrations, all querying should be handled through `Objection.js`.
+All alterations to the schema and seeding should be handled through `knex` migrations, all querying should be handled through `Objection.js`.

 Database connection details are stored in the `knexfile.js` and the database connection is